radolan71/records_api/README.md

 - Set up communication with the db

 ## What did not went well
-- Building the mongo query was a bit challenging.
 - Seeting up the in memory db, there was some compatibility issues.
-- While runnign the app on aws there was a strange issue with the trasnpiled code that forced me to refactor one file on my project, this implied some research and troubleshooting but at the end it got fixed.
+- While running the app on aws there was a strange issue with the transpiled code that forced me to refactor one file on my project, this implied some research and troubleshooting but at the end it got fixed.
--

 ## Calling the API

 - This api has a basic token based auth method using the fixed token `getir-challenge`.